ZiguangSu/IFOS2D/README.md

 # What is IFOS2D?

+This is and unofficial version of IFOS2D, making to fit into Ubuntu 20.04 and able to compile.
 **IFOS2D** (**I**nversion of **F**ull **O**bserved **S**eismograms) is a 2-D elastic full waveform inversion code.
 The inversion problem is solved by a conjugate gradient method and the gradients are computed in the time domain by the adjoint state method.
 The forward modeling is done by a time domain Finite-Difference scheme.